puntorigen/easy-model/README.md

 - 📝 Type hints for better IDE support
 - 🕒 Automatic `id`, `created_at` and `updated_at` fields provided by default
 - 🔄 Automatic schema migrations for evolving database models
+- 📊 Visualization of database schema using Mermaid ER diagrams

 ## Installation